Is Goat Brush Clearing a viable business for small farmers in Central Indiana?

 Year 1:

 Initially we planned to use Social Media as the primary way to market brush clearing to our community and realized that there were barriers to finding our target customers.
 Upon doing additional research, we were able to identify companies that had brand recognition and made the decision to join "Goats On The Go (R)" and became affiliates.
-The cost of ~$2,400 a year to join seemed reasonable to obtain brand recognition, an affiliate network, and share of best practices to support our brush clearing business objectives.
+The cost of to become an affiliate seemed reasonable to obtain brand recognition, an affiliate network, and share of best practices to support our brush clearing business objectives.
 Once we were trained as affiliates with this team, we realized we were under resourced in several important areas, very specifically fencing to meet the needs of potential customers.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.